jgi-kbase/IDMappingService/README.md

 ## TODO

-* travis
-  * try mongo 4 - maybe wait for a couple bugfix versions
 * integration tests with KBase auth server? - lot of work for little gain
 * if performance becomes an issue
   * push the bulk operations further down the stack